 Unlike some boroughs, Glenolden isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Glenolden are a mix of both white- and blue-collar jobs.
 Overall, Glenolden is a borough of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Glenolden who work in office and administrative support (18.12%), sales jobs (10.59%), and management occupations (8.46%).
+There are especially a lot of people living in Glenolden who work in office and administrative support (16.38%), management occupations (9.33%), and sales jobs (8.82%).

-Despite being a small borough, Glenolden has a lot of people using the train to get to and from work every day.
-Most of these people on the train are using it to get to good jobs in other cities.
+In Glenolden, a lot of people use the train to get to work every day though Glenolden is a relatively small borough.
+Those that ride the train are primarily traveling out of town to good jobs in other cities.

-The education level of Glenolden citizens is a little higher than the average for US cities and towns: 22.59% of adults in Glenolden have at least a bachelor's degree.
+The population of Glenolden overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
+Of adults 25 and older in Glenolden, 22.41% have at least a bachelor's degree.

 The most common language spoken in Glenolden is English.
-Other important languages spoken here include Spanish and Persian.
+Other important languages spoken here include Spanish and Korean.